0 User Reviews

 - Full access to all 801 servers in 63 locations in 50 countries

 - Full access to Secure Core and onion servers

 - Transparency report and warrant canary

-- Unblocks US Netflix (paid plans only)
+- Unblocks US Netflix and many other services (paid plans only)

 This is a “double-VPN” feature aimed at protecting users from time correlation attacks, which basally just means monitoring connections as they enter and leave a server in order to correlate them with behavior of interest on the internet.

 Such attacks are not easy to pull off anyway, but routing connections through two servers located in different jurisdictions makes an already hard job even harder.

 It is still possible to perform traffic analysis on the initial Secure Core server, but ProtonVPN has mitigated against this by locating these only in countries with very strong privacy laws and by protecting them with a very high standard of physical security.

 Furthermore, “Secure Core servers are connected to the internet using our own dedicated network with IP addresses that are owned and operated by our own Local Internet Registry (LIR).”